galaxyproject/galaxy-hub/src/blog/2019-05-gcr/index.md

 over to the Cloud Bursting appliance on CloudLaunch: https://launch.usegalaxy.org/catalog/appliance/pulsar-standalone and launch as many machines as you'd like.
-After the machine(s) come up, usually 3-5 minutes, Galaxy will automatically query CloudLaunch to get the current list and route jobs based on the supplied rules.
+After the machine(s) come up, usually 3-5 minutes, Galaxy will automatically discover them by querying CloudLaunch and route jobs to them based on the supplied rules.
 When you no longer need the extra capacity, just delete the machines from CloudLaunch.

 In the following screenshots, we're using the GCP provider to add a machine.